dhicks6345789/office-to-markdown/README.md

 ## Requirements
 There's a Python requirements.txt file that should be installed into a Python venv (handled by the helper Bash script above if you use that).

-The scripts used for each item might have further individual requirements, possibly including supporting applications (such as ffmpeg to handle videos), see the relevant script's documentation for details.
+The scripts used for each item might have further individual requirements, including supporting applications (such as Slideshows using LibreOffice for some document conversions and ffmpeg to handle videos), see the relevant script's documentation for details.

+## Cloud-Based Filesystems
 The scripts are intended to be run over a simple folder tree.
-They should work with pretty much anything that looks to the operating system like a local tree of folders, so if you have a utility that maps a cloud-based file system of some kind to a local path (say you're using one of the Windows Google Drive / OneDrive / Dropbox clients) you should be able to run the scripts on that path (either as input or output location) in the same way.
+They should work with pretty much anything that looks to the operating system like a local tree of folders, so if you have a utility that maps a cloud-based file system of some kind to a local path (the official Google Drive / OneDrive / Dropbox clients on Windows, for instance) you should be able to run the scripts on that path (both as input or output location) in the same way.
 In this way, you can set up a content publishing pipeline that allows your users to edit content directly in their usual Office editor (desktop Microsoft Word, Office 365 Word, Google Docs, Libre Office, etc) and publish directly to a website.

-If you're on a Linux or MacOS system (or Windows), we can recommend [rclone](https://rclone.org/) as being an excellent way of mounting / cloning over 50 cloud provider's filesystems as a local filesystem.
+If you're on a Linux or MacOS system (or, actually, Windows), we can recommend [rclone](https://rclone.org/) as being an excellent way of mounting / cloning over 50 cloud provider's filesystems as a local filesystem.

 ## Usage
 You are probably best off running the scanFolders.sh script, which sets up the Python environment (venv and environment settings variables) before passing any arguments to the scanFolders.py script.